alexwlchan/contributions-graph/README.md

 This is a clone of the Contributions chart from the GitHub user page, written in Python.

-This is what it looks like:
+This is what it looks like with the default settings:

 <img src="screenshot-green.png">

 I wrote it so that I could use the GitHub design for other things I want to track, including exercise and reading.

+The original graph was [introduced by GitHub in 2013](https://github.com/blog/1360-introducing-contributions).
+I don't know whose idea it was; I just copied the design and built my own version of it.

 ## Installation